540co/jukebox-app/README.md

 - `gulp clean` to remove all files from the build and tmp folders
 - `gulp test` to run your unit tests with Karma
 - `gulp test:auto` to run your unit tests with Karma in watch mode
-- `gulp protractor` to launch your e2e tests with Protractor
-- `gulp protractor:dist` to launch your e2e tests with Protractor on the dist